European University Student Research

 ISTA European Board has developed a document describing the research grant process, which can be accessed by clicking here.

-Examples of Prior Undergraduate Research
+Examples of Prior Research

-The ISTA Educational Foundation has awarded research grants to undergraduate students at Universities in the United States.
+The ISTA Educational Foundation has awarded research grants to students at Universities in the United States.
 The student groups present their research findings at the annual ISTA Forum.

 Evaluation of Crowdsourced Logistics Operations During Last Mile Delivery Segments